What's the recovery like for Permanent Makeup?

 When to call your provider

-• Signs of infection: increased redness, warmth, pus, or fever
+• Signs of infection: increasing redness, warmth, pus, or fever

-• Allergic reaction: hives, spreading redness, or itching beyond the treatment area
+• An allergic reaction: hives or spreading redness beyond the treated area

 Ready to find a Permanent Makeup provider?